keptn/lifecycle-toolkit/docs/content/en/docs/concepts/metrics/_index.md

 ### Keptn Metric

 A `KeptnMetric` is a CRD representing a metric.
-The metric will be collected from the provider specified in the `spec.provider.name` field.
+The metric is collected from the provider specified in the `spec.provider.name` field.
 The query is a string in the provider-specific query language, used to obtain a metric.
 Providing the metrics as CRDs in a K8s cluster facilitates the reusability of this data across multiple components.